richardkwon/HumanActivityRecognitionCoursera/CodeBook.md

   * features.txt - descriptive column names
   * activity_labels.txt - descriptive human activity names

 From the full data set, only the columns that have the calculated average(mean) and standard deviation(std) values were filtered out.
 Then each column's average value was calculated grouped by each test subject and each activity type.
-The resulting end data set as follows:
+The resulting data set as follows:

 > str(new_tidy_data)
 Classes ‘grouped_df’, ‘tbl_df’, ‘tbl’ and 'data.frame':	180 obs. of  81 variables: